On May 25, 2006, Ed Johnson posted on Spinetalk (Ed is the

 How does this relate to the "usual" diagram shown above.
 Well, it would

-relate very well -- if only the direction of the ball were well aligned
+relate very well -- if only the direction of the ball in real life were well aligned

 to the swing path.
-But it's not; instead, the direction of the ball is
+But it's not; instead, the direction the ball actually takes is

 closely aligned to the clubface direction.
 This fact is not reflected

 into account, we get a somewhat different set of ball flights on our